Nature Made vs Centrum men’s 50+: What science shows

 Conditions linked to it

 On the flip side, excessive supplementation can cause harm.
+Vitamin K can interfere with warfarin dosing, so keep intake consistent and coordinate changes with your prescriber.
 High-dose vitamin A or beta-carotene may increase lung cancer risk in smokers, and unnecessary iron can worsen iron overload in susceptible men.
-Vitamin K can interfere with warfarin, a common blood thinner.
-Large meta-analyses suggest that standard-dose multivitamin-mineral supplements are generally safe and may slightly reduce cancer risk, but they do not clearly prevent heart disease or extend life on their own.[2]
+According to the U.S. Preventive Services Task Force (USPSTF), the evidence is insufficient to recommend multivitamins for preventing cardiovascular disease or cancer in otherwise healthy adults, and it recommends against beta-carotene or vitamin E supplements for that purpose.7 Overall, standard-dose multivitamin-mineral supplements are generally safe, but they do not clearly prevent heart disease or extend life on their own.2

 Symptoms and signals